JosephLeedy/magento2-module-custom-fees/README.md

 - A huge thanks to [@pykettk], [@Vinai] and [@hostep] for reviewing the Hyvä compatibility implementation in [pull request #16] and suggesting improvements!️

+### Supporters

+I owe the following fine folks a debt of gratitude for their continuing
+support:

+- [@paulcdejean]

 [Hyvä]: https://hyva.io
 [Composer]: https://getcomposer.org
 [Packagist]: https://packagist.org